v7labs/benchllm/README.md

 4. Test your changes.
 5. Submit a pull request.

-We adhere to PEP8 style guide.
+We adhere to the PEP8 style guide.
 Please follow this guide when contributing.

-For further information and advanced usage, please refer to the comprehensive BenchLLM documentation.
 If you need any support, feel free to open an issue on our GitHub page.